inigo/aerophone-midi/README.md

 You may well need to connect the aerophone physically, rather than via Bluetooth.

+## Project Structure

+The application is built with TypeScript and uses the Web MIDI API to interface with MIDI devices.
+Here's an overview of the main files:

+### Main Files

+- `index.html` - The main HTML file that provides the structure for the web application, including sections for MIDI status, device list, musical notation, and
+  MIDI messages.

+- `src/main.ts` - The entry point of the application that initializes the Web MIDI API and creates an instance of the MIDIApp.

+- `src/midi-app.ts` - Contains the MIDIApp class that manages MIDI device connections, sets up event listeners for MIDI inputs, processes MIDI messages, and integrates with the NotationRenderer.

+- `src/notation.ts` - Implements the NotationRenderer class that handles the visual representation of musical notation using the VexFlow library.
+It converts
+  MIDI notes to musical notation and renders them on a stave.

+- `src/types.ts` - Defines TypeScript interfaces for MIDI messages, devices, and event data to provide type safety throughout the application.

+### Functionality

+The application listens for MIDI input from connected devices, displays the received MIDI messages in real-time, and renders the notes being played as musical notation.
+It supports note on/off events and updates the notation display dynamically as notes are played.

 ## License

 This project is licensed under the GPL v3 License - see the [LICENSE](LICENSE) file for details.